mtorressandoval/FFidelity/README.md

 # FastFidelity using few PauliMatrices (work-in-progress)

 This project is based on the algorithm introduced in [Flammia-2011](https://arxiv.org/abs/1104.4695), in companion with the stochastic optimization algorithm cspsa [Gidi-2021](https://arxiv.org/abs/2203.06044).
+Our goal is to reconstruct a given state $\sigma$ using a minimal number of measures.

 In the following lines I will describe each block of the code.
 ## Fidelity using few Pauli Matrices